clottman/cassey-on-eleventy/posts/2019-04-03-why-i-became-a-community-health-engineer.md

 layout: post
 date: 2019-04-03
 title: "Why I Became a Community Health Engineer"
-excerpt: "on transitioning from a pure software engineering role, to one that's more directly community-focused"
+social_description: "on transitioning from a pure software engineering role, to one that's more directly community-focused"
 tags: [posts, career, glitch]
 ---